tatookan/comfuinoda-Navyblue/README.md

 # Advanced Lying Sigma Sampler Node

 ## Introduction
-I looked at the Detail Daemon for Auto1111/Forge and tried porting it to Comfui and got remarkable results!
+the LyingSigmaSampler is a very useful node, as many users find it difficult to understand complex parameters.
+For these users, they might only need a simple, lightweight, and easy-to-use node.
+However, I have observed that LyingSigmaSampler does not control the noise mask smoothly enough, or in other words, it cannot control it more precisely.
+LyingSigmaSampler has a great advantage, of course, other nodes are also great.
+They can be applied to most models, including SD3.5, and they work well, which is a challenge for users because they have to deal with different noise masks.
+Therefore, I have added smoothing processing to LyingSigmaSampler in the hope of helping more people.

-The AdvancedLyingSigmaSampler is an advanced sampler node designed to dynamically adjust the sigma value during the sampling process for finer control.
-This node modifies the model's behavior by applying an adjustment factor within a specific sigma range, achieving more optimal sampling results.
+AdvancedLyingSigmaSampler is an alternative to the LyingSigmaSampler node, a simple advanced sampler node for dynamically adjusting sigma values during sampling for finer control.
+The node modifies the model behaviour by applying tuning factors within a specific sigma range to achieve more optimal sampling results.

 ## Demonstration
 ### T2M